Boron Abundances in Early B Dwarfs of the Galactic Open Cluster NGC 3293: Abstract

 \section{Abstract}

 New boron abundances or upper limits have been determined for 8 early-B stars in the young Galactic open cluster NGC 3293, using ultraviolet spectra obtained by the Hubble Space Telescope Cosmic Origins Spectrograph.
 With previous observations, there are now 18 early-B stars in this cluster with boron measurements.
 Six of the newly observed stars have projected rotational velocities greater than 200 km/s, allowing new constraints on rotationally driven mixing in main-sequence stars.
 When comparing to synthetic model populations, we find that the majority of our sample stars agree well with the predicted trends of stronger boron depletion for larger rotation and for larger mass or luminosity.
-Based on those, a smaller than the canonical rotational mixing efficiency,($f_c \approx 0.0165$ vs the more standard value of 0.033), appears to be required.
-However, our five most slowly rotating stars are not well explained by rotational mixing, and we speculate that they originate from binary mergers.
+Based on those, a smaller than the canonical rotational mixing efficiency, ($f_c \approx 0.0165$ vs the more standard value of 0.033), appears to be { favored}.
+In addition, the five mostly slowly rotating stars, { when considered as a group, tend to show more boron depletion than expected from rotational mixing, and we speculate that most or all of these} originate from binary mergers.

 \keywords{Open Star Clusters (1160) --- Stellar Abundances(1577) --- Stellar Evolution (1599) --- Stellar Rotation (1629) --- Ultraviolet astronomy(1736)}